Skip to main content

 The Breakdown of Communication the HPA and HPG Axes

-The is your central stress response system.
+The HPA axis is your central stress response system.
 The hypothalamus releases a hormone that tells the pituitary to release another hormone, which in turn signals the adrenal glands to produce cortisol.
 In a healthy system, this is a short-term response.
 After the stressor passes, a negative feedback signal shuts the system down.

 With chronic stress, this “off switch” becomes less effective.
-The result is a dysregulated cortisol pattern—either chronically high or, in later stages of exhaustion, abnormally low—which has profound metabolic consequences.
+The result is a dysregulated cortisol pattern ∞ either chronically high or, in later stages of exhaustion, abnormally low ∞ which has profound metabolic consequences.
 It directly promotes gluconeogenesis (the creation of glucose from non-carbohydrate sources in the liver), increases circulating blood sugar, and encourages the storage of visceral adipose tissue.

 Similarly, the HPG axis governs the production of sex hormones.
 The hypothalamus signals the pituitary, which then signals the gonads (testes in men, ovaries in women) to produce testosterone or estrogen.
 This axis is sensitive to signals from other systems, including the HPA axis.

 Chronic stress and high cortisol can suppress HPG function, reducing sex hormone output.
 Age-related decline is also a primary factor.
 As testosterone and estrogen levels fall, their protective metabolic effects diminish.
-This leads to a loss of muscle mass, a key driver of metabolic rate, and a shift in toward higher adiposity.
-The decline in estrogen during perimenopause and menopause, for instance, is directly linked to a redistribution of fat to the abdominal area and a marked increase in insulin resistance.
+This leads to a loss of muscle mass, a key driver of metabolic rate, and a shift in body composition toward higher adiposity.

 Metabolic dysfunction is often a direct consequence of dysregulated hormonal feedback loops, particularly the HPA and HPG axes.